sib-swiss/sparql-llm/tutorial/slides/public/slides.md

 ## Introduction

-In this tutorial, you'll learn how to build an LLM-powered app that assists in writing SPARQL queries, step by step.
+In this tutorial, you'll learn how to build an LLM-powered app that assists in writing SPARQL queries to access biodata resources, step by step.

 As we progress, you'll be provided with code snippets to gradually construct the system.
 Note that some earlier code may need to be modified or removed to prevent redundancy, ensuring a clean and efficient implementation.